-(11) Evidence of Site Control When is this due?
-Pre-Application Final Application X 8609 The application must comply with the following.
-Any updates to site control documents must be submitted with the final application.
-All forms of site control may not expire within six months of the Final Application.
-Related Party: If a related party of the ownership entity currently owns the real estate, copies of the executed and recorded deed(s) and an executed purchase or ground lease contract b.
-Arm's-Length: If the current owner is not a related party of the ownership entity, then: i. a purchase contract or option. ii. a ground lease contract or option; or iii. documentation from the local government/land bank regarding the transfer of property.
-If parcels will be acquired from a city land bank a copy of the final city council resolution, city council ordinance, letter from a board of control or designated official, or contingent purchase agreement approving the legal description and transfer of all applicable sites.
-If parcels will be acquired from a county land bank a letter from the board of control or a designated official approving the transfer of all applicable sites. c.
+(11) Evidence of Site Control

+The application must comply with the following.
+Any updates to site control documents must be submitted with the application.
+All forms of site control may not expire within six months of the Application.

+- a.
+Related Party: If a related party of the ownership entity currently owns the real estate, copies of the executed and recorded deed(s) and an executed purchase or ground lease contract - b.
+Arm's-Length: If the current owner is not a related party of the ownership entity, then: - i. a purchase contract or option. - ii. a ground lease contract or option; or - iii. documentation from the local government/land bank regarding the transfer of property. - 1.
+If parcels will be acquired from a city land bank a copy of the final city council resolution, city council ordinance, letter from a board of control or designated official, or contingent purchase agreement approving the legal description and transfer of all applicable sites. - 2.
+If parcels will be acquired from a county land bank a letter from the board of control or a designated official approving the transfer of all applicable sites. - c.
 Ground Lease: Any ground lease must be for a minimum term of 35 years.
-Evidence of site control may not expire until a reasonable period following the anticipated closing date. d.
-Scattered Site Developments: Scattered site developments must have 100% of the sites under control at the time of Final Application.
+Evidence of site control may not expire until a reasonable period following the anticipated closing date. - d.
+Scattered Site Developments: Scattered site developments must have 100% of the sites under control at the time of Application.

-(12) Exception Requests When is this due?
-Pre-Application X Final Application X 8609 OHFA will consider exceptions only for those items specifically allowed under these Guidelines and represented in the Exception Request Form.
+(12) Exception Requests

+OHFA will consider exceptions only for those items specifically allowed under these Guidelines and represented in the Exception Request Form.
 Any response issued applies exclusively to the year in which the application was submitted and cannot be used for future applications.
-Programmatic Exception Requests are due at Pre-Application while all other Exception Requests are due at Final Application.
+Programmatic Exception Requests are due with the Application.

 (13) Federal Tax Identification Number